Hypnotherapy for Teenage Anxiety

 Hypnotherapy is an adjunctive technique that utilizes hypnosis to aid in the treatment of specific symptoms or health conditions.
 Hypnotherapy for Teenage Anxiety works by inducing a hypnotic state marked by waking awareness that allows people to experience detached external attention and focus on inner experiences.

-Hypnotherapy for teenage anxiety is sometimes used as part of a treatment plan for phobias and other anxiety disorders.
-It is also sometimes used for pain management, weight loss, smoking cessation, and a variety of other applications.
+Hypnotherapy for teenage anxiety is sometimes used as a treatment plan for phobias and other anxiety disorders.
+It is also sometimes used for pain management, weight loss, smoking cessation, and other applications.

 Formal explorations of the therapeutic uses for hypnosis began in the late 1700s but did not gain scientific credibility until much more recently.
 Modern researchers have further explored how hypnosis can be used, which conditions it can treat, and how effective we may compare it to other treatments.

-Relaxation: The hypnotherapist will guide you to visualize yourself in a state of peacefulness and relaxation, even when confronting a problematic behavior or the object of your fears.
+Relaxation: The hypnotherapist will guide you to visualize yourself in peace, even when confronting a problematic behavior or the object of your fears.

-Suggestion: Your hypnotherapist may make gentle suggestions for behavior changes that can help you conquer your issue.
+Suggestion: Your hypnotherapist may gently suggest behavior changes to help you conquer your issue.
 For example, you may be taught to see yourself as a supportive advisor during a phobic reaction, thus learning to trust yourself and your ability to get through the situation.

-Coping skills: You may be taught certain cognitive-behavioral coping skills, such as guided imagery and the “STOP! technique” that you can use when confronting fears or anxieties.
+Coping skills: You may be taught specific cognitive-behavioral coping skills, such as guided imagery and the “STOP! technique” when confronting fears or anxieties.

 Exploration of past experiences: You may even be encouraged to talk about the first time you experienced the behavior or problem you are trying to overcome and how you felt.